fab1o978/LedProgressBar/README.md

 // Set leds 9 and 10 to RED
 progressBar.setColor(9, 10, CRGB::Red);

+// Set led 1 to GREEN and led 10 to RED.
+// Leds 2-9 will have intermediate colors (eg.: GREEN -> YELLOW -> ORANGE -> RED)
+progressBar.setColor(1, 10, CRGB::Green, CRGB::Red);

 // Updates leds array/strip (turned on at 45%)
 progressBar.setProgress(45);
 ```